Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * An address with this value does not exist in the account
             * The specified account does not exist within this application in the wallet.
             * An I/O or database error that is unrelated to the parameters passed by the caller.
-* ``` getAssetClasses ``` \
+* ``` getAssetLabels ``` \
-  Return asset classes associated with an account in this application, optionally specifying the underlying account.
+  Return asset labels associated with an account in this application, optionally specifying the underlying account.
     * *Parameters*
         * ``` accountId ``` \
-          The ID of the account within this application for which we are retrieving asset classes from.
+          The ID of the account within this application for which we are retrieving asset labels from.
             * Type: Int32
             * Optional: yes
             * Default: 0
     * *Returns* \
       [Result](#result)
-        * S = unordered collection of asset class IDs (String) \
+        * S = unordered collection of asset labels (String) \
-          The asset classes associated with this application and specified account.
-See the [structure of the asset class](#structure-of-an-asset-class-string) for more information.
+          The asset labels associated with this application and specified account.
+See the [structure of the asset label](#structure-of-an-asset-label) for more information.
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * The specified account does not exist within this application in the wallet.
             * An I/O or database error that is unrelated to the parameters passed by the caller.

-> 🚧 Reminder
-> We will need to call the string that we use something other than "asset class", since its constituent strings are called "asset class" and "asset series".
-* ``` getAddressByAssetClass ``` \
+* ``` getAddressByAssetLabel ``` \
-  Get the addresses in an account containing assets specified by the asset class, optionally specifying the underlying account.
+  Get the addresses in an account containing assets specified by the asset label, optionally specifying the underlying account.
 Return these addresses with the associated quantities.
     * *Parameters*
-        * ``` assetClass ``` \
+        * ``` assetLabel ``` \
-          The asset class ID used to fetch the addresses and quantities.
-See the [structure of the asset class](#structure-of-an-asset-class-string) for more information.
+          The asset label used to fetch the addresses and quantities.
+See the [structure of the asset label](#structure-of-an-asset-label) for more information.
             * Type: String
             * Optional: no
         * ``` quantity ``` \